-By changing the topic of the discourse Rabbi Yohanan is trying to maintain his status as the persona who takes on the role of ‘Master signifier’ in his beit midrash.
-Until now, it was he who determines the curriculum in the beit midrash, who opens the debates (both in this scene and in Scene 5, in which the pedagogical methods in use in the beit midrash are depicted), and presents his arguments.
-Up until this point, approval and validation of his status as ‘Master signifier’ from his peers in the beit midrash were granted in two ways:
+By changing the topic of the discourse, R. Yohanan is trying to maintain his status as the persona who plays the role of “Master signifier” in his beit midrash.
+Thus far, it is he who has determined the curriculum in the beit midrash, opened the debates (both in this scene and in Scene 5, in which the pedagogical methods used in the beit midrash are depicted), and presented his arguments.
+Up to now, his peers’ approval and validation of his “Master signifier” status in the beit midrash are granted in two ways:

-(1) Resh Lakish’s questions.
-Until this point these problematical issues were not raised as alternate truth to that presented by Rabbi Yohanan.
-In other words, these awkward questions were not presented by Resh Lakish in order to demand for himself the role of ‘Master signifier;’ such a step could have annulled Rabbi Yohanan’s control of the organization.
-The questions were rather raised in order to ‘broaden the discussion’ - that is, to enrich and inspire the studies (the discourse) taking place in the beit midrash under the leadership and control of Rabbi Yohanan.
+(1) Via Resh Lakish’s questions.
+Until now, these problematic issues have not been raised as alternate truths to those presented by R. Yohanan.
+In other words, Resh Lakish does not ask these awkward questions in order to demand the role of “Master signifier” for himself; such a step might nullify R. Yohanan’s control of the organization.
+Instead, he asks them in order to “broaden the discussion,” i.e., to enrich and inspire the studies (the discourse) that take place in the beit midrash under the leadership and control of R. Yohanan.

-(2) From the viewpoint of the other peers in the organization, the second means of approval and validation is through the presentation of ‘supporting evidence’ ('tana demesaye'a').
-This is done by Rabbi Elazar ben Pedat in Scene 5; and by silent agreement, as appears from the silence of the group of Sages at this scene, in the face of events in Scene 5, and in their subsequent decision to send Rabbi Elazar ben Pedat to assuage Rabbi Yohanan’s pain and anger.
+(2) From the viewpoint of the other peers in the organization, the second path to approval and validation is the presentation of “supporting evidence” (tana demesaye‘a).
+This is done by R. Elazar ben Pedat in Scene 5 and by the group of Sages’ apparent silent consent at this scene, in view of events in Scene 5, and in their subsequent decision to send R. Elazar ben Pedat to assuage R. Yohanan’s pain and anger.

-As head of the beit midrash, it is only natural that Rabbi Yohanan choose the topic of discussion.
-I have suggested that the topic was chosen because of its subtext, which I have analyzed, and not because of its explicit content.
-Rabbi Yohanan, however, was not necessarily aware of the motive for his choice.
-The rabbi apparently sensed potential undermining of his position as ‘Master signifier,’ not specifically on the part of Resh Lakish, but possibly on the part of the other ‘employees,’ his peers in the beit midrash, who identify Resh Lakish’s greatness.
-He therefore chooses content by means of which he can pass on an indirect message to Resh Lakish, and to the organization as a whole, as to Resh Lakish’s place as an ‘employee’.
-However, Resh Lakish’s answer, which for the first time presents an alternate truth to that of the ‘Master’ - Rabbi Yohanan - and thus constitutes a demand for hegemony over the organization’s discourse, challenges the rabbi as ‘Master signifier’ of the organization.
-This challenge leads Rabbi Yohanan to utilize his abilities: through the use of rhetoric he transfers the discussion from the text (utensils, tools) to the subtext ('lista'/Resh Lakish).
-The discursive use of the rhetorical figure ‘A robber understands about robbery’ frames Resh Lakish’s ‘knowledge’ as belonging to, and significant in, the outside world.
-Pushing the area of knowledge associated with Resh Lakish outside the walls of the organization is conducted according to the principle of ‘division and rejection,’ one of the exclusion mechanisms defined by Michel Foucault.
-By ‘surrounding and cutting off’ Resh Lakish's speech, Rabbi Yohanan excludes the former’s words from the halakhic debate and shoves aside any claim for the truth of these words.
-Thus, Rabbi Yohanan renews his supervision of the discourse, and assures his organization.
+As head of the beit midrash, it is only natural that R. Yohanan chooses the topic of discussion.
+I have suggested that he chose this topic because of its subtext, which I have analyzed, and not because of its explicit content.
+R. Yohanan, however, is not necessarily aware of the motive for his choice.
+He apparently senses a potential challenge to his position as “Master signifier,” not specifically from the direction of Resh Lakish but possibly by other “employees,” his peers in the beit midrash, who detect Resh Lakish’s greatness.
+Therefore, he chooses content through which he can send Resh Lakish, and the organization as a whole, an indirect message about Resh Lakish’s place as an “employee.”
+However, Resh Lakish’s answer, which for the first time presents an alternate truth to that of the “Master,” R. Yohanan, and thus constitutes a demand for hegemony over the organization’s discourse, challenges the rabbi as the organization’s “Master signifier.”
+This challenge prompts R. Yohanan to invoke his rhetorical prowess to transfer the discussion from text (implements, tools) to subtext (“lista”/Resh Lakish).
+The discursive use of the rhetorical metaphor “A robber understands about robbery” frames Resh Lakish’s “knowledge” as belonging to, and being significant in, the outside world [the outside world only?].
+This ouster of the area of knowledge associated with Resh Lakish from the confines of the organization takes place according to the principle of “division and rejection,” one of the exclusion mechanisms defined by Michel Foucault.
+By “surrounding and cutting off” Resh Lakish’s speech, R. Yohanan excludes the former’s words from the halakhic debate and shoves aside any claim to their truth.
+Thus, R. Yohanan reestablishes his control of the discourse and protects his organization.